JessieMHenderson/JessieMHenderson/README.md

-Hi!
-I'm Jessie, a master's student in Mathematics at SMU.
-I have a BA in Mathematics with minors in Philosophy and Computer Science.
+I'm a master's student in Mathematics at SMU; I have a BA in Mathematics with minors in Philosophy and Computer Science.
-My core interests pertain to both the sciences and the social policies of advancing technologies.
-After my master's, I plan to attain a JD/MBA.
-I am proficient in the mathematics and programming of both quantum and traditional computing, have an operable understanding of the technologies and ethics of artificial intelligence, and am interested in delving further into cybersecurity and related disciplines.
+My core interests pertain to the science and social policy of advancing technology.
+My current step is a master’s in mathematics, after which I plan to attain a JD/MBA.
+I am proficient in the mathematics and programming of both quantum and traditional computing and the technologies and ethics of artificial intelligence, machine learning, and cybersecurity.